 Kidney stones, one of the most painful urinary disorders, have beset humans for centuries.
 A kidney stone is a hard mass of chemicals from urine.
 The most common type of kidney stone contains calcium oxalate.
 Studies indicate that magnesium helps prevent recurrence of calcium oxalate kidney stones due to its effects on solubilising calcium in urine.

-Magnesium Oil is not actually an oil but when applied to the skin it simply feels like an oil that is quickly absorbed through the skin to deliver magnesium to the body without any of the side effects associated with the oral route of taking magnesium liquids or tablets.
+Magnesium Oil is not actually an oil, but when applied to the skin it simply feels like one and is quickly absorbed to deliver magnesium to the body without any of the side effects associated with the oral route of taking magnesium liquids or tablets.
 Several studies have shown that using Magnesium Oil raised magnesium levels to the top of the reference scale within eight weeks (and without side effects) whilst the oral route can take two years or even longer!
-Magnesium Oil is also available as bath soaks or flakes and this method also deliver therapeutic quantities of magnesium into the bloodstream.
+Magnesium Oil is also available as bath soaks or flakes and this method also delivers therapeutic quantities of the mineral into the bloodstream.

 The positive effect on muscle cramping tends to be noticed very quickly indeed but you will also see an improvement in the health of your skin.
 Magnesium is necessary for the elasticity and dermal protection of the skin and you will notice a smoothing and softening.
 In fact those suffering from psoriasis and eczema will experience a reduced irritation, redness and repair.
-Magnesium Flakes provides an excellent way to gradually and gently increases magnesium levels while providing wonderful muscle relaxation.
+Better You Magnesium Oil Original Flakes provide an excellent way to gradually and gently increases magnesium levels while providing wonderful muscle relaxation.
 Simply apply to a body bath or a foot bath and relax for 20 minutes.